Staging preview · /the-case1 · argument register · all seven essays live · not the canonical Alkimie build

 WHY THIS INVESTMENT

-The Multiplier — One framework, twelve returns.
-Invest in a specific skill: bounded return, single domain.
-Invest in how someone thinks: unbounded return, every domain, compounding across a lifetime.
-Try the test: show me the moment where reflective thinking doesn't help. → ~2,500 words · 11 min
+The Multiplier — Invest in a specific skill and you get a return in one domain.
+Invest in how someone thinks and you get a return in every domain.
+Try the test: show me the moment where reflective thinking doesn't help, where personal agency is useless, where mutual respect makes things worse.
+Content knowledge has a half-life.
+Meta-cognitive capacity compounds across a lifetime. → ~2,500 words · 11 min

 The Seven Mechanisms — How the investment compounds.
 Meta-intervention, universality, timing, cascade, transmissibility, epistemic defense, infrastructure — seven specific pathways from a single investment to compound returns.
 Even discounted for uncertainty, the expected value math is striking. → ~2,500 words · 11 min